 Yes!
 But the scholarship can only be applied to the grandparent’s portion of the program.

 Yes, we do have a special Grandparent and Family brochure.
-You can request one here.
+You can request one through our website.

 To make sure you’re on the list for all of our grandparent print brochures and catalogs and emails moving forward, you can edit your mail and email preferences by logging into your “My Account” on our website, clicking on “Account Settings,” and checking the box next to “Grandparent and Grandchild” under “Mail & Email Preferences.”